 The Doctor moved to kiss her again, but she stopped him by placing her palms on his cheeks, wiping away the moisture she found there with her thumbs.
-Inhaling deeply as though steeling herself, she stared hard into his eyes, losing herself in the brilliance of blue she found there, and said, lower lips trembling, "I love you too, Doctor."
+Inhaling deeply, she stared hard into his eyes, lost herself in the brilliance of blue she found there and said, lower lip trembling, "I love you too, Doctor."

-The universe could have exploded around him and he wouldn't have noticed; he was pretty sure it had and he and Rose were the only things left in existence.
+The universe could have exploded around him and he wouldn't have noticed.
+He was pretty sure it had and he and Rose were the only things left in existence.
 He dove forward, catching her shivering lip between his and found it fitted perfectly there, and whilst he sucked on it and made Rose whimper he internally waged war.
-Pure blooming happiness at hearing Rose Tyler say that ensemble of words he'd only ever dreamt of her saying fought head-to-head with anger at her for being so unbelievably jeopardy-friendly, falling in love with a murderer.
+Pure blooming happiness at hearing Rose Tyler say that ensemble of words he'd only ever dreamt of her saying fought head-to-head with anger at her for being so jeopardy-friendly, falling in love with a murderer.
 The urge to pick her up and swing her around in delight battled the urge to break down and cry.
-So he did a mixture of all four; grinned whilst kissing her furiously and picked her up and spun her as tears tracked down his face.
-She sobbed/laughed in delight against his mouth and brushed away his tears again, before wrapping her around him as if afraid he'd escape.
+So he did a mixture of all four; grinned against her mouth and picked her up and spun her as tears tracked down his face.
+She half-sobbed half-laughed and brushed away his tears again, before wrapping herself around him as if afraid he'd escape.
 Her legs closed around his waist as he hoisted her up by her bottom, carrying her out of the room that held the example of his animalistic love for her.

-She still smelled like that bloody Ilzaya and he growled with fury, shoving her against the wall in the corridor and burying his face into her neck, nipping angrily to try and rid her of the scent of the other man.
-She seemed to understand what he was doing and shrugged off the Ilzaya silk wraps while baring her throat to make it more accessible.
-He hummed with approval once the silk fluttered to the ground (he stepped on it once just to make sure it knew its place) and growled, actually growled like he was a panther or something, once the Ilzaya's scent was nonexistent and all he could smell was Rose Tyler and himself.
+She still smelled like that bloody Ilzaya.
+He snarled, shoved her against the wall in the corridor and buried his face into her neck, nipping to try and clean her of the scent of the other man.
+She seemed to understand what he was doing and shrugged off the silk wraps, baring her throat to make it more accessible.
+He hummed with approval once the silk fluttered to the ground (he stepped on it once just to make sure it knew its place) and growled.
+Actually growled, like he was an animal, once the Ilzaya's scent was nonexistent and all he could smell was Rose Tyler and himself.
 As it should be.

 The Doctor removed his face from her neck and stared at her, his gaze hard and full of question.
-She nodded firmly, answering his unasked question and staring back, feeling lost in the endless expanse of blue, until his eyes slid shut when her fingers scraped over his scalp again.
-To emphasise her point Rose tightened her legs around his waist and pressed herself right there, and his eyes shot open again, but instead of looking nervous or shocked as she'd expected they were dark, pupils enormous and hooded with lust.
+She nodded, answering his unasked question, and stared back, feeling lost in the endless expanse of blue until his eyes slid shut when her fingers scraped over his scalp again.
+To emphasise her point, Rose tightened her legs around his waist and pressed herself right there, and his eyes shot open again.
+Instead of looking nervous or shocked as she'd expected, his eyes were dark, pupils enormous and hooded with lust.

 "Want you," she exhaled huskily, letting the truth shine through her eyes.
 A flash of pain and disbelief shadowed his eyes and she rocked her hips again, placing her lips next to his ear and murmuring, "So bad.
 For so long."

-He groaned, long, low and deep, and Rose's stomach fluttered at the sound and at the expression that flitted over his face.
+He groaned, long, low and deep, and Rose's stomach fluttered at the sound.
 His hands squeezed her bottom and she made a show of biting her lip and letting her eyes roll back into her head.
-He groaned again, extremely softly, and Rose grabbed the lapels of his jackets just as his lips found hers again.
-She shoved the jacket down his shoulders, slipping it off his arms sleeve by sleeve and tossing it into the corner before sliding her hands underneath his olive jumper.
-The Doctor hummed softly when her hands splayed against his bare skin, which was a couple of degrees cooler than a human's, abnormally soft and unbelievably Doctor.
-Rose pulled away from his lips for the brief second it took for her to pull his jumper over his head, throwing it so it could join his jacket before she returned to his mouth while scraping her nails over his nipples.
-His gasp gave her the leverage to plunge her tongue into his mouth, which unlike his skin was strangely warm and tasted of time.
+He groaned again, this time softly, and Rose grabbed the lapels of his jackets just as his lips found hers again.
+She shoved the jacket down his shoulders, slipping it off his arms and tossing it into the corner before sliding her hands underneath his olive jumper.
+The Doctor hummed when her hands splayed against his bare skin, abnormally soft and unbelievably Doctor.
+Rose pulled away from his lips for the brief second it took for her to pull his jumper over his head, throwing it so it could join his jacket before she returned to his mouth, scraping her nails over his nipples.
+His gasp gave her the leverage to plunge her tongue into his mouth.

 "Precious girl," he whispered.